Enjoying A Lake Muskoka Steamship Cruise in Gravenhurst, Ontario

 Gravenhurst, The Gateway to Muskoka

 Muskoka is approximately a 2-hour drive from Toronto making it a favorite family destination for a weekend getaway.
 But where should you go?
 At 6,475 km2 Muskoka covers a huge municipality of north-central Ontario.
 The Muskoka region extends from Georgian Bay in the west to the northern tip of Lake Couchiching in the south, to the western border of Algonquin Provincial Park in the east.
-For our latest adventure, we decided to experience Muskoka via a Lake Muskoka Steamship Cruise.
+For our latest adventure, we decided to experience Muskoka boat cruises via a Lake Muskoka Steamship.
 Fittingly, Muskoka Wharf is in Gravenhurst, Ontario, which is considered the gateway to Muskoka region.

-Muskoka Steamships have a fleet of 2 cruise ships.
+Muskoka Steamships has a fleet of 2 cruise ships.
 These gorgeous antique and antique-style boats ply the waters of Lake Muskoka from their home dock of Gravenhurst, Ontario.
 The Muskoka Steamship boats are the RMS Segwun and the Wenonah II.
 A third cruise ship, the Wanda III, is planned to join the fleet.
 The Wanda III is currently under renovation and can be found in storage near the docks by the Muskoka Discovery Center.

 The RMS Segwun Muskoka Steamship